sparktsang/sparktsang.github.io/_posts/insurance.md

 It was a utopia.
 Or rather, it was a perfect simulation of one.
 They weren't offering me a job; they were offering me a narrative where trust—the very thing I had found absent in the world—was the foundational principle.

 In my desperation, I chose to believe the simulation.
+I mistook the warmth of the illusion for the return of meaning.

 <!--Act I: The Rituals of Simulation-->
 The utopia, at first, seemed real.
 There was a genuine sense of solidarity, a team-based culture fostered by managers whose success depended on the success of their agents.
 It felt, for a moment, like a place where trust could actually exist.